 In 2011, DASSH established a Network of Associate Deans Research (ADR), to support excellence in research.
 The network had its inaugural meeting at the 2011 DASSH Conference in Townsville 28-30 September.
 Professor Sue McGinty, James Cook University was Network Chair and helped build the network for 2011-12 period.As part of DASSH’s Discipline Strategy, this network will complement the work of DASSH and its members.
 The network aims to provide professional skills development, knowledge sharing regarding current issues and good practice as well as an engaged collegial support network.
 DASSH encourages the ADR network to take a leadership role in influencing best practice research across the Arts, Social Sciences and Humanities (ASSH).
 Projects It was decided at the inaugural meeting to initially focus on seven short projects over the following six months up until March 2012.
 The projects were:

-Future MeetingsThe network plans to meet in the first half of 2016.
+Future MeetingsThe network plans to meet in May 2017.
 Information will be posted as soon as it becomes available.

 Back to Top